 There are two monuments to the 153rd Pennsylvania Voluneteers on the Gettysburg battlefield.
 The main monument is north of Gettysburg on Barlow’s Knoll along Howard Avenue.
-(39.845684° N, 77.226152° W; Monument map: Howard Avenue East)
+(39.845684° N, 77.226152° W; Tour map: Howard Avenue East)

 About the 153rd Pennsylvania’s monuments